 QCGN President Geoffrey Chambers, who worked for the No camp during the 1980 referendum on Quebec sovereignty, said the English community was fairly united on the No side, but in other communities “there were families in which you couldn’t talk about it.”
 Read more

 About Tseli Moshabesha

-Meanwhile lets just say that we are proud Tseli Moshabesha contributed a whooping 5 entries.
+But we are proud to say that Tseli Moshabesha contributed 5 entries already.

 It is more important to understand why there is a difference in reporting anxiety levels among Quebecers than to deflect, writes Jack Jedwab, President of the Association for Canadian Studies (ACS).
 An ACS/QCGN survey reveals that some 34 per cent of Quebec anglophones know someone who has been diagnosed with the virus compared with 21 […]